phramusca/JaMuz/CONTRIBUTING.md

 Using [weblate.org](https://hosted.weblate.org/engage/jamuz/)

 - If you plan to update the bundle**.properties files, please remember that such files are ISO 8859-1 encoded.
   - Using a different encoding may certainly result in weird characters in the GUI
     - ie: NO UTF-8 nor anything else
-(NetBeans respect the convention, but other editors may use instead UTF-8 for instance, the most common default encoding)
+    - NetBeans respect the convention, but other editors may use instead UTF-8 for instance

 ## Pull Requests

 Pull requests are welcome.